2020 Senior Capstone Project

 Western Washington University, also known as WWU, is a higher education liberal arts institution residing in Bellingham, Washington that services roughly 16,000 students total.
 One of their departments, the Computer Science department, offers two types of programs for graduate students.
 By enrolling in either program, the department promises these students a Masters of Science in Computer Science upon graduation.

-The Computer Science Department evaluates the progress that their graduate students make through an Excel spreadsheet, which has become troublesome due to the many fields needed to make accurate evaluations.
+The Computer Science Department manually evaluates the progress that their graduate students make through an Excel spreadsheet, which has become troublesome due to the customizable nature of the program and the many fields needed to make accurate evaluations.
 This process in result takes up a lot of time, which is something that neither the department’s Graduate Advisor or administrative staff have much of.

 The goal of the Graduate Program Manager project is to help the advising process by reducing the amount of time it takes to evaluate student progress and answer student questions.